 We recommend professional maintenance and evaluation at least two times a year.
 If you have had a periodontal (gum disease) problem in the past we recommend 3 to 4 times a year.

-Proper care includes BRUSHING, FLOSSING and RINSING WITH WARM SALT WATER a minimum of twice daily.
-Proper maintenance will not only prolong the life of the restoration but will also help to prevent problems elsewhere in your mouth.
+Proper care includes BRUSHING, FLOSSING and RINSING WITH WARM SALT WATER a minimum of two times daily.
+Proper maintenance will not only prolong the life of the restoration, but will also help to prevent problems elsewhere in your mouth.